 A road leads all the way to the Hobart Creek Reservoir.
 The unnamed Hobart Peaks are located east of the reservoir, towering about 650’ above it.
 The views from the summit are tremendous, surrounded by rolling hills.
 Washoe Lake and the Virginia Range are viewed to the east, and the Mount Rose Wilderness to the north.
 The Carson Range high peaks are visible to the west.

 The lower peak (Peak 8205) is on the southeast side of the Hobart Creek Reservoir.
 It can be considered the "Hobart Peak Towers", because it is a series of large rock towers, with class 3 and class 4 climbs up solid rock.
 Unfortunately, the hand holds and foot holds aren’t very good, which makes reaching the summit require perhaps light class 4 moves, if not very difficult class 3 moves.
 The lower south tower is definitely class 4.
+This peak is also quite accessible from Ash Canyon in Carson City.

 The higher peak (Peak 8208) is on the northeast side of Hobart Creek Reservoir.
 It involves some scrambling, but is mostly sand and brush.